The Brutal Truth: Your Brain is Sabotaging Your Success (And Logical Thinking is Your Only Weapon)

 Raw intelligence without frameworks is like having a Ferrari engine in a shopping cart.
 You need structure to channel that horsepower effectively.
 Here are the weapons in your logical thinking arsenal:

 The Scientific Method isn’t just for lab coats—it’s for anyone who wants to stop guessing and start knowing.
 Observe the problem, form hypotheses, gather data, analyse ruthlessly, decide based on evidence, then monitor and adjust.
-It’s how you turn speculation into strategy.
+That’s how you turn speculation into strategy.

 The Compound Effect of Clear Thinking